google/transmat/README.md

 We will need to educate users about this new capability, and ideally come up with UX patterns to make this recognizable.

-### Accessiblity
+### Accessibility
 Drag-drop is not a very accessible interaction, but the DataTransfer API works with copy-paste too.

 ### Security and privacy
 The data stored in the DataTransfer will be available to any application on the user's device.
-Keep this in mind when transfering sensitive data.
+Keep this in mind when transferring sensitive data.

-Receiving data should be threated like any any other user input; santize and validate before using.
+Receiving data should be threated like any any other user input; sanitize and validate before using.

 ## Known quirks
 - Chrome strips newlines in `text/uri-list`.
 For now, you can only use this to transfer a single URI. https://crbug.com/239745
-- Transfering of generated files using `new File()` doesn't seem to be supported well enough.
+- Transferring of generated files using `new File()` doesn't seem to be supported well enough.
 - Webapplications can only read the payload (using [getData](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/getData))